• Skip to primary navigation

 Peel or not peel?

-• To remove the peel, let cool for about 10 minutes, it should be cool enough for you to be able to handle it without burning your fingers.
+• To remove the peel, let it cool for about 10 minutes; it should be cool enough for you to be able to handle it without burning your fingers.

-• Separate the flesh from the skin, either by pulling the skin from the flesh, cutting it away with a small knife or by scooping the flesh out of the skin with a spoon.
+• Separate the flesh from the skin, either by pulling the skin from the flesh, cutting it away with a small knife, or scooping the flesh out of the skin with a spoon.

-• If making puree or soup, for instance, scooping out the flesh is perfect.
+• If making puree or vegan roasted pumpkin soup, for instance, scooping out the flesh is perfect.

 • If you want to make a salad, you might want to remove the skin more carefully by pulling it away from the flesh or cutting it with a small knife.